Pudamya/Book-Management-System/README.md

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute this software in accordance with the terms of the license.

-For questions, suggestions, or further information, feel free to reach out.
-Thank you for using the Book Management System!